e1-bsd/omni-common-ui/README.md

 If you meet some error when trying to run `yarn start` or `yarn test`, the most common cause is that someone has added or updated some new dependency into the project.

 Run `yarn` to get your environment up to date.

+### Some tests keep failing unless I use `--no-cache`

+If you have some tests that are always failing unless you use `yarn test -- --no-cache`, that means that the Jest cache is kind of broken.
+To fix this quickly:

+1. Run `yarn test -- --showConfig`.
+2. Look for the value `cacheDirectory`.
+3. Remove that directory manually.